pete-thompson/spotfire-visuals/README.md

 >`defaultConfig` - an object that contains defaults for any configuration parameters.
 JSVizHelper will combine this with any configuration sent from Spotfire - thus this can be used to ensure that the `config` object always contains values for expected properties.

+>`configButton` - Specifies where the configuration button should appear - either configButton.textLeft or configButton.gearRight (defaults to textLeft)

 >`render` - A function that will be called when the visualisation is to be rendered, parameters are the data from spotfire and a configuration object where the default has been combined with the values from Spotfire.

 >`firstTimeSetup` - A function that will be called the first time a visualisation is to be rendered, same parameters as render.